dzakifairusfadlurrohman/dzakifairusfadlurrohman/README.md

 -  👋 Hello!
 I'm @dzakifairusfadlurrohman
 -  👀 I'm interested in: Programming, building innovative software, and exploring new technologies.
 -  🌱 I'm currently learning: Advanced coding techniques, enhancing my skills in full-stack development, and mastering new programming languages.
--  💼 I'm looking to collaborate on: Exciting projects with the best software teams, where innovation meets excellence, especially in fields like AI, web development, and mobile apps.
+-  💼 I'm looking to collaborate on: Exciting projects with the best software teams, where innovation meets excellence, especially in fields like web development.
 -  📱 How to reach me: The best way to contact me is through Instagram @faturdzaki
 -  😄 Pronouns: Dzaki (he/him)
 -  ⚡ Fun fact: I love solving complex coding challenges—it's like cracking puzzles that open up new possibilities!
 Besides coding, I enjoy gaming and exploring new tech gadgets.